Brooklyn Museum | Ethnographic UX Research

 At the visit

-Only option to purchase a special exhibit ticket for non-members is standing on line
+The only option to purchase a special exhibit ticket for non-members is to stand in line

 During visit